 - Both because every other movie featuring slavery has failed to capture the depth of that suffering, and...

 - Because it’s true to the experience of the vast majority of slaves, who never got to choose between suffering and struggle, because the first was so mandatory and second seemed utterly impossible.

 Despite being an avid reader of slave narratives, when I first heard about this movie, I had never encountered Northrop’s story.
 I was not only happy to discover this existence of this amazing story, but I was instantly impressed by what a perfect choice it was for adaptation, because the story has inherent qualities that made it so much more valuable that other slave stories.

 The most obvious reason, of course, is that it has an ostensibly happy ending, making the whole thing much more bearable for an audience, but it goes much deeper than that.

-The big thing that most slave stories lack is irony.
+It’s hard to write a slave story with irony.
 There’s no chagrin in being a slave, there’s no self-recrimination…What is happening to you is so totally outside your control that you can’t possible reproach yourself about any part of it, and it’s so totally evil that you can’t have any conflicted feelings about it.
-But strong fictional characters need doubt, guilt and recriminations.
-They need to be proven wrong so they can correct their false statements of philosophy and false goals….but slaves are just way too unambiguously in the right.
+But strong fictional characters usually benefit from having doubt, guilt and recriminations.
+We want characters to be proven wrong so they can correct their false statements of philosophy and false goals….but slaves are just way too unambiguously in the right.